firefly-cpp/NiaAML/README.md

 )
 ```

 The argument of the PipelineOptimizer `categorical_features_encoder` is `None` by default.
 If your dataset contains any categorical features, you need to specify an encoder to use.
+The same goes for `imputer` and features that contain missing values.

 ```python
 PipelineOptimizer(